be0vlk/owlculus/README.md

 - **LLM Integration**: AI-powered analysis and insights (StrixyChat integration planned)
 - **Advanced Analytics**: Cross-case patterns, timeline analysis, and reporting dashboards
 - **API Enhancements**: Webhook support and third-party integrations
+- **Cloud-based Deployment**: Native support for cloud platforms like AWS, GCP, and Azure

 ## Installation

-Owlculus uses **Docker for easy, consistent installation**.
+Owlculus uses Docker for easy, consistent installation.
 The Docker setup handles all dependencies, database configuration, and service orchestration automatically.

 It is technically cross-platform thanks to Docker, but I have only tested on Debian/Ubuntu Linux distros.
 The setup script is also Linux only.
 If you must be on Windows, I would *strongly* suggest at least using WSL.